ministryofjustice/analytical-platform/docs/docs/tech-docs/ADRs/ADRs.md

   size: 10
 ---

-# Architecture Decision Records

-This is a record of architectural decisions made by the Data Platform Team
+The Data Platform team use Architectural Decision Records (ADRs) to document our architecture choices while developing the Data Platform.

-To understand how and why we record decisions, see [ADR-000](/documentation/adrs/adr-000-record-architecture-decisions.html)
+To learn more about how and why we use ADRs, see [ADR-000](/documentation/adrs/adr-000-record-architecture-decisions.html).

 **Statuses:**